The lovely little Village Eyrarbakki on the South Coast of Iceland & Húsið - the House

 Húsið - The House in Eyrarbakki village

-The most prominent house in Eyrarbakki village is Húsið - the House - which is one of Iceland's oldest houses, built in 1765.
-It was built back when Eyrarbakki was one of the most vibrant commercial villages in Iceland and Danish merchant families lived in it for some 200 years.
+The most prominent house in Eyrarbakki village is Húsið - the House, one of Iceland's oldest houses, built in 1765.
+It was built when Eyrarbakki was one of the most vibrant commercial villages in Iceland, and Danish merchant families lived in it for some 200 years.

 Now, back to Húsið in Eyrarbakki.
-Back then the majority of Icelanders lived in turf houses and the modern wooden house Húsið was the centre for European art and culture in my country.
-From 1847-1916 Húsið was one of the greatest manors in Iceland.
+Back then, the majority of Icelanders lived in turf houses, and the modern wooden house Húsið was the centre for European art and culture in my country.
+From 1847 to 1916, Húsið was one of Iceland's greatest manors.

 Inside Húsið - the House in Eyrarbakki